-On your behalf, I would like to recognise the effectiveness and dedication of the Bannerman team in Namibia and Australia.
-I am grateful to all Bannerman stakeholders, including the Namibian government, our host community and the One Economy Foundation (which holds a 5% ownership of the Etango Project) for their continued support of our pathway to development.
+Bannerman's success in advancing the Etango-8 Uranium Project and several well-executed corporate activities reflects well on the effectiveness and dedication of the Bannerman team in Namibia and Australia.
+On behalf of the Board and our shareholders, I thank and recognise our team and all Bannerman stakeholders, including the Namibian government, our host community and the One Economy Foundation (which holds a 5% ownership of the Etango Project) for their tangible support of our mission: social leadership in the supply of raw materials for emissions free power.